 53. Do you struggle with commitment?
 What challenges have you faced in your dating life that you want to work on?

-54. Is there a person in your life you can’t seem to forgive?
+54. Is there a person you can’t seem to forgive in your life?
 Write them a letter.
 What do you want to say to them?

 55. Was there a time you opened yourself up to someone and felt rejected?
 What happened?
 How has that affected you?